Emmanual Guillory

 Senior Director, Government Relations

-Previously, Guillory served as the director of student and institutional aid policy at the National Association of Independent Colleges and Universities, leading the private, nonprofit sector of higher education on policies such as student financial aid, institutional aid programs in Titles III and V of the HEA, and certain regulatory issues.
-Guillory also served as the director for public policy and government affairs at UNCF (United Negro College Fund, Inc.) for two years.
-He worked for a decade in the House of Representatives, most recently as a professional staff member on the Committee on Education and the Workforce.
-He was recognized as one of The Hill’s top lobbyists in Washington, DC in both 2020 and 2021 and as a top executive by Marquis Who’s Who.
-Guillory was a federal negotiator for the Department of Education in 2019 and 2022 and a former president of the Committee for Education Funding—the largest educational coalition in our country—in 2022.
-He has his own nonprofit organization through which he awards scholarships to students, and he serves as a lecturer with the Archer Fellowship Program in The University of Texas System.
+Previously, Guillory served as the Director of Student and Institutional Aid Policy at the National Association of Independent Colleges and Universities (NAICU), leading the private, nonprofit sector of higher education on policies such as student financial aid; institutional aid programs in Titles III and V of the HEA; and certain regulatory issues.
+He also served as the Director for Public Policy and Government Affairs at United Negro College Fund, Inc. (UNCF) for two years and served a decade in the House of Representatives, most recently as a Professional Staff Member on the Committee on Education and the Workforce.
+He is a 2020 and 2021 recipient of the Hill’s Top Lobbyist recognition in Washington, DC; a recipient of the Top Executive Award from Marquis Who’s Who of America; a prior federal negotiator for the Department of Education in 2019 and 2022; and a former president of the Committee for Education Funding—the largest educational coalition in our country—in 2022.
+He has his own nonprofit organization where he awards scholarships to students, and he serves as a lecturer through the Archers Fellowship Program in the University of Texas System.
+He has appeared in Inside Higher Ed, The Washington Times, The Chronicle of Higher Education, and U.S. News & World Report, among other media outlets.

-Guillory earned his bachelor of science in psychology from Texas A&M University, and he also serves on its leadership council through The Association of Former Students of Texas A&M University.
-He obtained his master of arts in college student personnel from Bowling Green State University (BGSU).
-He serves on BGSU’s Alumni Board of Directors and on the leadership council in its College of Education and Human Development.
-He is currently pursuing his doctorate of education in higher education management at the University of Pennsylvania.
+Guillory earned his bachelor of science in psychology from Texas A&M University where he also serves on the leadership council through the Association of Former Students.
+He also obtained his master of arts in college student personnel from Bowling Green State University where he serves on the Alumni Board of Directors and on the leadership council in the College of Education and Human Development.
+Most recently, he earned his doctorate degree from the Executive Doctorate in Higher Education Management program at the Graduate School of Education of the University of Pennsylvania.